ganesh-sadanala/javaseconcurrency/src/README.md

   - Housekeeping job for the application.
   - Pick a folder, list all the files from it and check if they are older than a specific time limit; if so delete them;
   schedule a job for this periodic check.
+- ThreadFactory
+  - Custom thread factory allows to break the default implementation